Skip to content

 Corporate Learning

-All strategic, organizational and didactic measures for competence and values development in organizations.
+The totality of all strategic, organizational and didactic measures for competence and values development in organizations.

-Related Terms: Workplace Learning
+Related terms:Company Learning

 D